Grilled Chicken Thighs With Lemon Butter Sauce

 FAQ

-- Can I bake the chicken instead of grilling?
+- Can I cook the chicken thighs on the stove instead?

 Serving Suggestions